The specific principles, conventions, rules and practices applied by a company in preparing and presenting its financial statements.

 A banking term.
 Total operating expenses as a percentage of total income of the banking operations (net interest income and non-interest revenue).

 A concept defined in the Market Consistent Embedded Value (MCEV) Principles and Guidelines.
 It generally refers to long-term business, which includes traditional life insurance, long-term healthcare and accident insurances, savings, pensions and annuities.

 CREDIT LOSS RATIO

 A banking measure.
-Total impairment losses on loans and advances, dividend by the total average loans and advances.
+Total impairment losses on loans and advances, divided by the total average loans and advances.

 A measure of the ability of an individual, organisation or country to fulfil its debtor obligations, usually in respect of debt.
 The highest rating is typically AAA, and the lowest D. Ratings are usually issued by a credit rating agency (eg Moody's, Fitch or Standard & Poors) or credit bureau.

 Measures the amount of negative or limiting values that exist within an organisation resulting in unproductive employees.